 At the end of the course, the learner should be able to:

-- Define the global issue of maternal mortality surrounding maternal sepsis
+- Define the global issue of pregnancy-related mortality surrounding sepsis.

-- Restate the treatment recommendations for maternal sepsis
+- Restate the treatment recommendations for pregnancy-related sepsis.

-- Recall the maternal sepsis survivor experience from the patient’s perspective
+- Recall the postpartum sepsis survivor experience from the patient’s perspective.

 Sepsis Alliance gratefully acknowledges the support provided by Siemens Healthineers for this webinar.